Table Of Contents

 The constant names have to be unique.
 They should not be identical to any channel or attribute name used in your data files.

 Before the function ch retrieves data for a given name it checks if a channel with this name already exists in the specified NC file.
-If a channel is not found the ch function tries to read the data from the global atributes in the NC file (header data).
+If a channel is not found the ch function tries to read the data from the global attributes in the NC file (header data).
 If this fails because a global attribute does not exist, the function checks for a constant with the given name in the constant table and returns its value.

 The cell “A1” contains the string UniPlotFormulaConstants or UniPlotFormelKonstanten.
 The second row contains column titles.